 Potty training is one of those things that I was an expert on before I tried it.
 I felt free to shake my head, though only in private, over children that I felt were too old to be in diapers.

 Is 4 years and 4 months old too old to be in diapers?
 That’s how old my son was before he was potty trained.
 I think he was about two and a half when we started working on it, which means we suffered through two torturous years.
-I read all the readiness signs, and he didn’t have all of them, but for some reason I was dead certain he was the proper age.
+He had some of the readiness signs according to the books, but not all.
+But for some reason, I was dead certain he was the proper age.